 - Have the Mendix Desktop Modeler 6.6 or higher installed (download)

-- Have the Community Commons Function Library in your project download
+- Have the Community Commons Function Library in your app project

 3 Sign Up for the TimeSeries Connector

 Follow these steps to get access to the TimeSeries connector and receive an API key:

 - Sign up for the connector by going to our Connector website and register for free.
 You will receive your API key in an email after registering.

 It can take up to a few hours to generate the key and send it to you.
 This key is used to activate and access your TimeSeries Analytics instance.